-Metro area land use in 1968 was identified at the time within the black outline.
-The 2020 metro area land use was identified across the entire 7-county area.
+Metro region land use in 1968 was identified at the time within the black outline.
+The 2020 metro region land use was identified across the entire 7-county area.
 Comparisons were only made between areas with data and not extrapolated.